dojo/docs/dijit/form/DateTextBox.rst

 One universal problem with specifying dates as text strings is they can be written so many different ways.
 In Great Britain, "5/8/2008" means August 5th where in the U.S. it means May 8th.
 Fortunately, Dojo respects the browser's locale so that the date will be properly parsed.

-The trouble is your application does not have a locale.
+The trouble is your application may interact with users in different locales, and the server data is expected to work for all of them.
 If you write the attribute ``value='5/8/2008'``, how does DateTextBox know what you mean?
-To prevent this ambiguity, DateTextBox allows only one date format when specified declaratively in HTML markup: the familiar UNIX date format ``yyyy-mm-dd``.
+You could write your application to assume US conventions, as Javascript often does, but that programming practice will not work well in other parts of the world.
+To prevent this ambiguity, DateTextBox expects dates to be formatted using ISO8601/RFC3339 format ``yyyy-mm-dd`` when specified declaratively in HTML markup.
+This is both neutral to cultural formatting conventions as well as to time zones.
 For example:

 * 2007-12-25 means December 25, 2007.

-UNIX date format values sort properly as strings, which make them nice for things like `dojox.grid <dojox/grid>`_.
+ISO date format values sort properly as strings and are lighter-weight than Javascript Date objects, which make them convenient for programming.

-However, when you get the widget's current ``value`` programmatically, the returned value will be the native JavaScript Date object.
-The time portion of this value should be ignored.
+However, when you get or set the DateTextBox ``value`` attribute programmatically, you must use a native Javascript Date object, e.g. new Date(2007, 11, 25)  The time portion of this value should be ignored for this purpose.

 Sending and Receiving Server Formats
 ------------------------------------

-Ideally, your server application will send and receive dates in the UNIX standard format.
-But you may not be in control of that piece, so how do you get around it?
+Ideally, your server application will send and receive dates in the ISO standard format.
+Dojo recommends it as a best practice, but your data may not conform.
 For example when Oracle database processes dates, by default it insists on dd-MMM-yyyy format in English, as in 01-APR-2006.
+Perhaps you do not control the database or cannot write a shim to convert the dates server side.
+How do you get around it?

 To accept dates from the server in this format, you can create your own widget class which overrides the setValue method of DateTextBox.
 (See `dijit <dijit>`_ for details on creating your own widgets).
 Here's an example: